sanity-io/get-it/README.md

 It's important to note that the observable middleware does not only emit `response` objects, but also `progress` events.
 You should always filter to specify what you're interested in receiving.
 Every emitted value has a `type` property.

-## Upcoming features

-- Developer-friendly assertions that are stripped in production to reduce bundle size and performance
-- Authentication (basic)
-- Stream response middleware?

 ## Prior art

 This module was inspired by the great work of others: